twoodman/cogitator/README.md

 <p style="text-align:center;">
 <img src="http://i.imgur.com/dPWDGGl.png"></p>

----

-##Features
+#Features

-Not much at the moment.
+Not all that much at the moment.